Medieval Abbeys and Monasteries in The Lake District

 There were not many Premonstratensian monasteries established in England, but Shap is one.
 It was founded around 1200 in a remote setting on the south east corner of the Lake District.
 The bell tower still stands to its full height, but the rest of the abbey is reduced to low stone walls.
 The setting is utterly superb.

-All that remains of a 12th century Benedictine Priory is a lovely red sandstone 3 story gatehouse dating from the 16th century.
+All that remains of a 12th century Benedictine Priory is a lovely red sandstone 3 story gatehouse dating from the 15th century.
 The gatehouse survived the Dissolution of the Monasteries because it was used as the parish vicarage.
-In the medieval period accused criminals could avoid punishment if they joined to fight the Scots here.

 Name the Historic attraction